Serbian Populist Party Looks To Extend Rule In Double-header Vote - UrduPoint

 "I hope that by the end of the day, we'll have a big turnout in Belgrade and all over Serbia, and that the voters will have the freedom to express their will," said Dobrica Veselinovic, an opposition leader with the Serbia Against Violence movement.

-Ahead of the polls, the president was omnipresent -- plastered on billboards and skyscrapers and the focus of wall-to-wall coverage on news channels.
+Vucic was omnipresent ahead of the vote -- plastered on billboards and skyscrapers and the focus of wall-to-wall coverage on news channels.

-As polls opened at 7:00 am (0600 GMT), lines had already formed in Belgrade by people waiting to their ballots.
+By the time polls opened at 7:00 am (0600 GMT), lines had already formed in Belgrade as people waited to cast their ballots.

 "I came early to support our president, he must continue his work," said Stojan Milenkovic, a 67-year-old retiree.

-Others were hoping the contest would bring a fresh change to the country's political scene.
+Others were hoping the contest would bring change to the country's political scene.

 "I hope the results will put an end to the devastation of our capital," Milica Pavkov, a 28-year-old cashier, told AFP.